 The bottles linked above are the ones used in these photos.

 If you’re giving the extract as a gift, make sure you add a pretty label so your recipient knows what’s in the bottle!

 I like to use 2.5-inch white circle Avery labels and the free pdf printable below to make the pretty labels you see in these photos.

 Whether you make your homemade vanilla extract for your own use or to share with your loved ones, I can guarantee this is something you’ll find yourself making time and time again!

 Homemade Vanilla Extract

-2. Put your vanilla beans in your glass bottle or jar and cover with vodka.
+- Put your vanilla beans in a sterilized glass bottle or jar with a tight, secure lid, and cover with the alcohol.